TonyCWeng/fireworks/README.md

 ## Instructions

 Fireworks is rather straight-forward: on alphabetical keyclicks, an animation will render on the screen alongside some sound effect.
-Use the spacebar to remove all ongoing animations.
+Use the spacebar or z key to remove all ongoing animations.

 ## Technology